cadentj/cadentj/README.md

 Hey 🤟, I’m Caden.
-I love thinking about how algorithms can be used to improve our systems of governance.
+I like thinking about transparent, steerable systems of data and governance.

 For more information, check out my [website](https://cadenjuang.me/)!